Skip to main content

 About Shayna Joubert

-Shayna Joubert is the senior content marketing manager for Northeastern University.
+Shayna Joubert is the associate director of content for Northeastern University.